-5.3 Tax Revenue Maximizing Laffer Rates and Policy Implications policy implications of our study because they represent an upper bound on the optimal tax rates on football players, and corresponds to the actual optimum if policy makers puts a zero weight on the marginal consumption of (top) football players.
-Results are shown in Table 4 for all 14 countries in our sample.
+A.3 Tax Revenue Maximizing Laffer Rates and Policy Implications

+In this section, we calibrate revenue-maximizing tax rates (Laffer rates) based on our estimated location elasticities and the theoretical framework presented above.
+Laffer rates are central to the policy implications of our study because they represent an upper bound on the optimal tax rates on football players, and corresponds to the actual optimum if policy makers puts a zero weight on the marginal consumption of (top) football players.
+Results are shown in Table A2 for all 14 countries in our sample.
 Columns (1)-(2) display the actual top earnings tax rates in 2008 on domestic and foreign players, respectively.
 Column (3) considers the flexible demand model and shows Laffer rates under uniform tax treatment of domestic and foreign players.
-These results are based on the empirical specification in column (3) of Table 1 and the theoretical result in Proposition 1, equation (5).
+These results are based on the empirical specification in column (3) of Table 1 and the theoretical result in Proposition 1, equation (10).
 Columns (4)-(5) turns to the rigid-demand model, and show Laffer rates on all players (uniform taxation) and on foreign players only (selective taxation) taking as given the tax rate on domestic players.
-These results are based on the empirical specification in column (7) of Table 3 and the theoretical results in Proposition 2, equations (7)-(8).
+These results are based on the empirical specification in column (7) of Table 2 and the theoretical results in Proposition 2, equations (12)-(13).42